kimberlyrobinson11122/Password-Generator/README.md

 Screenshot of the error message when not entering a proper number for password length:
 ![Error message when user enters an invalid password length](<assets/images/Error message when needing min length Mar 2024.jpg>)

-Screenshot of the error message when not entering a proper number for password length:
+Screenshot of the error message when not entering any parameters after length of password:
 ![Error message when user doesn't select criteria](<assets/images/Error message when no parameters are selected Mar 2024.jpg>)